pet00184/flarepred/README.md

 ### 4. At the end

+You will have data saved in the `Session_Summaries` folder when running ELSA.
+This includes .csv files for all the downloaded GOES and EVE data, as well as a .txt file with a summary of any triggers/cancellations/launches.
+If running ANNA, you will have .csv files for all downloaded GOES and EVE data used for ANNA in `Session_Summaries_ANNA`. **During Trial Runs, please remember to upload this data when finished!**

-Remember to deactivate the Python virtual environment or just close the terminal being worked in.
+Remember to deactivate the Python virtual environment or just close the terminal being worked in, by doing `conda deactivate`.

 ## Updating